Kuura – textile fibre from Finnish forests

 Does the production of Kuura fibre increase the use of Finnish wood?

-We are constantly looking for new, higher value-added uses for Finnish wood.
-The most valuable part of the wood we use, i.e. the log, is used in the construction industry, forming long-term carbon storage.
-Pulpwood, i.e. wood obtained from thinning and small-diameter trunk wood, is used as a raw material for pulp production, from which various paper and cardboard products are being processed.
+We are constantly looking for new, higher-value-added uses for Finnish wood.
+The most valuable part of the wood we use, the log, is used in the construction industry, forming long-term carbon storage.
+Pulpwood, i.e., wood obtained from thinning and small-diameter trunk wood, is used as a raw material for pulp production, from which various paper and cardboard products are processed.

 Why is Kuura fibre not made from recycled fibre?

 The developed production method is fundamentally flexible because it is designed to use so-called paper pulp.
-If the recycled material is sufficient by its quality (comparable to paper pulp), Kuura fibre can be produced from it.
+If the recycled material is of sufficient quality (comparable to paper pulp), Kuura fibre can be produced from it.
 This has been practically demonstrated on a laboratory scale.

 Can Kuura fibre be mixed with recycled fibre?